degreepath/catalog-differ/over-time-md/biology.req.md

 At least one level III biology course  |
 Two elective courses  |
 Chemistry  |
-Select one of the following sequences (CHE 126 and CH/BI 126 require completion of a calculus course):  |
+Select one of the following sequences (CHEM 126 and CH/BI 126 require completion of a calculus course):  |

 CHEM 121